-Experts say topical creams and ointments should pose far less risk than oral CBD products, but, still, if you’re dealing with a chronic condition, just run it by your physician before using.
+Experts say topical creams and ointments should pose far less risk than oral CBD products, but, still, just run it by your physician before using.

 CBD Gel and Arthritic Pain: European Journal of Pain.
 (2016).
 “Transdermal Cannabidiol Reduces Inflammation and Pain-Related Behaviours in a Rat Model of Arthritis.” ncbi.nlm.nih.gov/pmc/articles/PMC4851925/